lashford/modern-web-template/tutorial/index.md

 servicesModule.service('UserService', UserService)
 ```

-Defining these classes at global scope allows for the Angular to do its magic with dependency injection, from the `UserCtrl` i want access to the `UserService` so i can call the Play rest api.
-By declaring the Userservice as a contructor dependency Angular will look for the user service to inject when constructing the controller.
+Defining these classes at global scope allows AngularJS to do its magic with dependency injection, from the `UserCtrl` i want access to the `UserService` so i can call the Play rest api.
+By declaring the Userservice as a contructor dependency AngularJS will look for the user service to inject when constructing the controller.
 This gives us the benifits of DI with the ability to test and mock out services, testing components in isolation.

-Note: the name of the service *DOES* matter here as it will use this when looking up the reference.
+Note: the name of the service *DOES* matter here as the name in quotes will be used when looking up the reference in AngularJS.

-### Serving Angular from a single page.
+### Serving AngularJS from a single page.

-So now we have the angular app created we need to serve the index page from Play, which will provide the full Angular framework to the client browser.
+So now we have the AngularJS app created we need to serve the index page from Play, which will provide the full AngularJS framework to the client browser.

-Create an index.scala.html template page where you can define the Angular Directives and include the required javascipt libraries.
+Create an index.scala.html template page where you can define the AngularJS Directives and include the required javascipt libraries.

 ```